#Alive, Alone, Donald Sutherland, horror, Johnny Martin, movies, reviews, Robert Ri'chard, Summer Spiro, Tyler Posey

 The next thing you know, zombies are everywhere outside and in the hallways of the apartment building.
 Aidan frantically turns on the news and sees the newscaster report that people should hide, preferably inside, and stay in that hiding place for as long as possible.
 Phone service is intermittent and it eventually becomes unavailable.
 And eventually, electricity, Internet service and running water/indoor plumbing become unavailable too.

 Before the phone service no longer becomes an option for Aidan (he eventually gets an “all circuits are busy” message every time he tries to use his phone), he checks his voice mail and finds out that his parents have barricaded themselves in an office building, while Aidan’s younger sister has escaped to try and go to the family cabin.
-(In “#Alive,” the isolated protagonist is younger and he lives with his parents and his sister.)
+(In “#Alive,” the isolated protagonist is younger than the Aidan character, and he lives with his parents and his sister.)

 One of the biggest plot holes in “Alone” is that the zombie plague spread so quickly, and yet there are no signs of the military or law enforcement trying to fight the zombies in an effort to save people’s lives.
 This lack of government defense in “Alone” is absolutely illogical, because when the military and police are nowhere to be found during a zombie apocalypse, it’s usually after a certain period of time when resources are depleted and the military and law enforcement have given up trying to fight off the zombies.
 With nowhere to go and no one to turn to for help, Aidan spends the majority of the movie by himself.